itthinx/groups/readme.txt

 == Changelog ==

-= 1.11.3 =
-* Updated the Spanish translation.

-= 1.11.2 =
-* Updated the translation template.
-* Updated the German translation.
-* Moved the complete changelog out to changelog.txt.

-= 1.11.1 =
-* Fixed the order_by and order parameters in Groups_Group::get_groups()

-= 1.11.0 =
+= 1.12.0 =
-* Added the Brazilian Portuguese translation.
+* Fixed an issue where resource paths were not correct with customized WP_CONTENT_DIR, WP_CONTENT_URL, WP_PLUGIN_DIR and WP_PLUGIN_URL.

 == Upgrade Notice ==

-= 1.11.3 =
+= 1.12.0 =
-This release provides an updated Spanish translation.
+This release fixes issues with customized plugin and content directories.